 Braising and roasting: Many recipes call for searing on the stovetop followed by a transfer to the oven for slow cooking.
 The high stovetop heat and even electric oven of a dual fuel range is perfect for this kind of cooking.

 Culinary masters: If you love the precision of a gas cooktop and the even cooking of an electric oven, these ranges are exactly what you need.

 In addition to the different types of ranges, you can also choose from a variety of model features and installation preferences.
 Gas ranges, electric ranges and dual-fuel ranges can be designed to suit the needs of your kitchen.
 For those who love the idea of a gas cooktop, but want an electric oven with a true convection feature, a dual-fuel range is the perfect appliance.
-If you feel strongly about safety, you're likely to find electric ranges will offer more additional features, like induction, to protect yourself and your family from injury.
 For amateur or professional chefs who require consistency and precise heat measurement, gas models can offer precision and reliability.
 Regardless of your needs, you can find the range that suits all of your cooking requirements.